 Industrial peat extraction in the Mount Dillon Bog Group ceased in 2019.
 It is planned to supply remaining milled peat stocks to Lanesborough (LRP) during 2020.
-Both power stations will cease using peat by the end of 2020.
-All remaining horticultural peat stocks will also be removed during 2020.
-Intensive decommissioning and rehabilitation for the Mount Dillon Bog Group is expected to start in 2020/2021.
+Both power stations ceased using peat by the end of 2020.
+All remaining horticultural peat stocks were also removed during 2020.
+Intensive decommissioning and rehabilitation for the Mount Dillon Bog Group started in 2020/2021.